 The other day, I learned about an upcoming novel by a gay Australian woman who comes from the Hasidic community.
 The novel was titled On Division, which I liked immediately.
 Division Avenue runs along the approximate border between Hasidic Williamsburg and secular/hipster Williamsburg as if the name was put there with foresight years and years before the divide was cemented.
 In other words, this was going to be a story of the world I trek day in and day out.
 I scanned the unusual, even far-fetched synopsis of this book.

 The book tells the story of a fifty-something woman named Surie.
-A mother of eight children, fat and content in her life on Division Avenue, her world is upended when becomes pregnant with twins and, when, because she is already in her fifties and a bubby, she can’t get herself tell her husband.
+A mother of eight children, fat and content in her life on Division Avenue, her world is upended when she becomes pregnant with twins and, when, because she is already in her fifties and a bubby, she can’t get herself to tell her husband.
 An odd story, to be sure, but I was excited that it was not going to be the trite “Brave and Stunning” story of a young woman who “breaks free,” that familiar secular conversion plot that I discussed in my review of Abby Stein’s book Becoming Eve.

 “The author, Goldie Goldbloom, is Hasidic.
 A mother of eight.
 She reveals the inner world of the Ultra-Orthodox Jews. ”

 “It is rare that readers are given the opportunity to peer behind the curtain.
 Here, Goldie Goldbloom, who is Chassidic herself (and the mother of eight children), writes sensitively and convincingly about this insular community.”

 “I was enthralled (and often appalled, to be honest) learning about a culture/religion that I am unfamiliar with.
 Being exposed to characters like Surie, and her husband Yidel, and their family and insular community gave this reader an understanding of what Chassidic families and communities have in common with any other community based on religion and/or culture.”

 “An interesting glimpse in a culture, from both sides.”